LargeNFT/large-nft/README.md

 * Distributed through web or IPFS.
 To be distributed through IPFS and the web the full stack must run in a web browser.

-* Use git as a critical piece of decentralized, P2P infrastructure.

 * Dependencies
     * A web browser.
     * A simple static webhost.